 3.

-Set how many panels you want in the storyboard.
-More panels provide finer granularity for complex scenes while fewer panels capture key beats for simpler sequences.
-Click "Run workflow" to generate the complete storyboard.
+In the "Shot count" step, select how many panels you want in your storyboard.
+Options include 4, 6, 9, or Other for a custom number.
+More panels provide finer granularity for complex scenes.
+Click "Run workflow" to generate.

 Morphic processes your scene description and generates a complete cinematic storyboard.
 The output displays a sequence of panels with varied camera angles, consistent character appearances, and cohesive lighting and mood throughout the scene.